tradecloud/tradecloud-sdk-dotnet/api-v1/ResendOrders/README.md

 # API v1 Resend Orders

-This code bulk resends orders to your ERP using the API v1
+This code bulk resends orders to your ERP using the API v1 or connector in use.

 ## Prerequisites